0bserver07/Mah-Paper-Notes/Fully Character-Level Neural Machine Translation without Explicit Segmentation.md

 5. (Chung et al., 2016), which used a subword-level encoder from (Sennrich et al., 2015) and a fully character-level decoder (bpe2char).
 Their results show that character-level decoding performs better than subword-level decoding.

-Encoder `[ Word Embeddings >> Conv 1d >> Max-Pooling w/ Stride >> Segment Embedding >> Bi-dir GRU >> ]`
+**Encoder:** `[ Word Embeddings >> Conv 1d >> Max-Pooling w/ Stride >> Segment Embedding >> Bi-dir GRU >> ]`

 ![figure 1](http://i.imgur.com/C2TJGXw.png)

-	 - * Figure 1
+	 - *Figure 1

-Attention: [similar to (Bahdanau et al., 2015)]
-Here is one example of how the attention mechanism can help:
+**Attention:** [similar to (Bahdanau et al., 2015)] Here is one example of how the attention mechanism can help:

 ![attention](https://3.bp.blogspot.com/-3Pbj_dvt0Vo/V-qe-Nl6P5I/AAAAAAAABQc/z0_6WtVWtvARtMk0i9_AtLeyyGyV6AI4wCLcB/s640/nmt-model-fast.gif)

-	 - * Figure 2
+	 - *Figure 2

-Decoder:
-`A two-layer character-level decoder then takes the source context vector from the attention mechanism and predicts each target character.`
+**Decoder:** `A two-layer character-level decoder then takes the source context vector from the attention mechanism and predicts each target character.`

-This architecture might not be new, however the previous approaches have not been on Char 2 Char fully, and the last few approaches were either partially character level and very slow.
+Parts of this architecture might not be new, however the previous approaches have not been on Character 2 Character fully, and the last few approaches were either partially character level and very slow.

-Cool fun things out of this mode:
+Cool fun things out of this model:

 * Share a single character- level encoder across multiple languages by training a model on a many-to-one translation task.
 Outperforms the subword-level encoder on all the language pairs.
 * Advantage of character-level models is that they are better suited for multilingual translation than their word-level counterparts which require a separate word vocabulary for each language